pointfreeco/swift-gen/README.md

 Swift's randomness API is powerful and simple to use.
 It allows us to create random values from many basic types, such as booleans and numeric types, and it allows us to randomly shuffle arrays and pluck random elements from collections.

-However, it does not make it easy for us to extend the randomness API, nor does it provide an API that is composable, which would allow us to create complex types fo randomness from simpler pieces.
+However, it does not make it easy for us to extend the randomness API, nor does it provide an API that is composable, which would allow us to create complex types of randomness from simpler pieces.

 Gen is a lightweight wrapper over Swift's randomness APIs that makes it easy to build custom generators of any kind of value.